 This Accessibility Plan should be read in conjunction with the following policies, strategies and documents:

 - Curriculum

 - HR related Policies and Procedures

 - Equal Opportunities Policy

 - Safeguarding

 - SEND Provision Assessment

+- Herts V.I.

-The Accessibility Plan will be published on the school website.
+The Accessibility Plan will be published on the school website under Parents - SEND.
+The School's complaints procedure covers the Accessibility Plan.